simpleanalytics/docs/_docs/55_events/15_metadata.md

 ></script>
 ```

-The function you specify in `data-metadata-collector` recieves an object with 2 values: `type` and `path`.
+The function you specify in `data-metadata-collector` receives an object with 2 values: `type` and `path`.
 Value `type` is either `pageview` or `event`.
-The `path` is a the path of the page.
+The `path` is the path of the page.
 For example, `/contact`.
 Make sure to always return an object.

 ## Metadata keys

-We replace non-alphanummeric characters with an underscore.
+We replace non-alphanumeric characters with an underscore.
 We also trim underscores from the front and end of the key.

 ```js
 sa_event("click_signup", { "$%!k_e___y__": "value" });